 These Sub-Funds qualify as financial products under Art.
-8(1) of the SFDR and further information can be found within the
+8(1) of the SFDR and further information can be found within the relevant Sub-Fund-specific part B "The Sub-Funds" and Schedule V "SFDR Disclosures".

 The sub-funds are: